top of page

 3 They have five to seven gill slits on each side of their head

 This largest fish of the sea can reach up to 12 mt (40 feet) or more, with a mouth span of up to 1.5 mt (5 ft).
-Their favorite food is plankton.
-Not only is the whale shark the largest fish, but it is also the heaviest, rivaling Tyrannosaurus rex and other giant dinosaurs in size and weight.
-They are also the largest animal that can be approached without real danger according to Hueter and Moet's colleague John P Tyminski.
+Their favourite food is plankton.
+Not only is the whale shark the largest fish, but it is also the heaviest, rivalling Tyrannosaurus rex and other giant dinosaurs in size and weight.
+They are also the largest animal that can be approached without real danger, according to Hueter and Moet's colleague John P Tyminski.
 The largest whale shark ever recorded was accidentally caught in Bombay in 1983 and was 12.18 mt long.
-A larger specimen was caught in 1925 in the Gulf of Siam but the 18 mt lengths may have been overestimated.
+A larger specimen was caught in 1925 in the Gulf of Siam, but the 18 mt lengths may have been overestimated.

 The whale shark has a flattened head with a blunt snout above the mouth and short barbels that protrude from its nostrils.
 It is grey to brown on its back and sides with white spots along pale vertical and horizontal stripes.
 The belly of the whale shark is white.
 It has two dorsal fins rearward of its body and ends in a large dual-lobbed caudal fin (or tail)

 Of the 6000 vestigial teeth (although some say 27.000 while others state 3000, so who really knows?) that the whale shark has, they are rarely used.
 Their appearance is like a rasp on each jaw - hence the name Rhineodon (the original spelling), which means "rasp-tooth".
-A harsh noise often heard by pearl fishermen when the whale shark is close by, is thought to be produced by grinding these together
+A harsh noise often heard by pearl fishermen when the whale shark is nearby is thought to be produced by grinding these together.

 The skin on the back of a whale shark is the thickest and toughest of any species in the world.
-It is also said that whale sharks have extraordinary powers of healing, healing from deep gashes with no sign of scarring whatsoever.
+It is also said that whale sharks have extraordinary healing powers, healing from deep gashes without scarring.

 The nasal grooves above the mouth of the whale shark allow for a continuous stream of water to flow past the olfactory apparatus that attribute to an extremely sensitive sense of smell.
-Foraging in the night and dark when vision is of little use means the ability to detect chemicals in the water is of paramount importance in locating prey.
+Foraging in the night and dark when vision is of little use means detecting chemicals in the water is paramount in locating prey.

-Although whale sharks are massive, they are docile fish and sometimes people take advantage of this to ride them.
+Although whale sharks are massive, they are docile fish, and sometimes people take advantage of this to ride them.
 DO NOT DO THIS!
-Just because a creature is docile does not mean that we have the right to harass, injure or aggravate them.
+Just because a creature is docile does not mean we have the right to harass, injure or aggravate them.

 Unfortunately, they are currently listed as a vulnerable species and continue to be hunted in parts of Asia, such as the Philippines.